An emotional tangle occurs when one person has a hidden agenda and uses manipulation to control their partner.

-You may have an emotional tangle if you’ve been involved in a relationship with someone who demonstrates the following behaviors:
+You’re in an emotional tangle if you’re in a relationship with someone who demonstrates the following behaviors:

 - Ignored your boundaries